 Pursuing human rights

 IJL was founded in 1969.
-Among its founders were Supreme Court Justices Haim Cohn of Israel, Arthur Goldberg of the United States and Nobel Prize laureate René Cassin of France.
-Our membership comprises lawyers, judges, judicial officers and academic jurists in more than 30 countries who are active locally and internationally as the need arises.
-Membership is open to lawyers and jurists of all creeds who share our aims.
+Among its founders were Supreme Court Justices Haim Cohn of Israel, Arthur Goldberg of the United States, and Nobel Prize laureate René Cassin of France.
+Our membership comprises lawyers, judges, judicial officers, and academic jurists in more than 50 countries, active locally and internationally as needed.